ForestW70/Week-11-Note-Taker/README.md

 * # Project installation
   * from repo
-    clone repo, "npm i", "npm run", enjoy.
+    1. npm i
+    2. npm start
+    3. Take some notes.
   * from heroku
-    click link, forget about all your worries, enjoy.
+    1. Go to link
+    2. Enjoy

 * # Additional comments
-  found a lot of fun solutions to my problems in this project. having front end build already was nice, but of course couldnt help modifying some things.
+  - found a lot of fun solutions to my problems in this project. having front end build already was nice, but of course couldnt help modifying some things.

-  I did notice there wasnt a feature to modify notes so I thought it would be interesting to try and get that functionallity, since this is an app i could really use.
+  - I did notice there wasnt a feature to modify notes so I thought it would be interesting to try and get that functionallity, since this is an app i could really use.

-  Fincally got my debug working for node as well. hip-hip-hooray.
+  - Fincally got my debug working for node as well. hip-hip-hooray.

+  - Big title.
+Big title.

 #### Contribution information

-- @Forestw70
+- If you would like to contribute to this project, please follow best practices and message me at one of the provided contacts bellow if you want to push!

 ###### Questions or concerns?